ved-sharma/BigQuery_Jupyter_notebook_setup/README.md

 # Conneting to BigQuery from Jupyter/IPython notebook
 I already had the Anaconda installation of JupyterLab on my Windows 7 computer.
 I wanted to connect to BigQuery API and fetch data from Jupyter notebook using SQL queries into a pandas dataframe.
-Following are the steps which worked for me:
+Here are the steps:

 ## STEP 1: Creating a service account on Google Cloud API
 There is extensive documentation on Google Cloud website.
 I followed below instructions: